RetroDECK/ES-DE/CONTRIBUTING.md

 As for rbsimple-DE there are quite some missing graphic files and other customizations for a number of game systems. \
 Check out [MISSING.md](themes/rbsimple-DE/MISSING.md) for more details of what needs to be added or updated.

-Finally, if someone could make a proper port to macOS, that would be great!
-There is some code present specifically for macOS but I've been unable to test it.
-More work is definitely needed but since macOS is a Unix operating system, this port should hopefully be quite straightforward.

 ### Coding style:

-The coding style for EmulationStation-DE is mostly a combination of the Linux Kernel and Google C++ coding guidelines.
+The coding style for EmulationStation-DE is mostly a combination of the Linux Kernel style (although that's C it's close enough to C++ as far as I'm concerned) and Google's C++ guidelines.
+Google is not a very nice company, but they write nice code.

 Please refer to these documents here: